How exactly does a one-ton Liberty Bell replica disappear?

 The Treasury bell, #55.
 Photo: Josh Gibson, DC Council

-This effort should provide some strong clues as to what the missing bell’s serial number might be.
+This effort should at least narrow down the possibilities as to what the missing bell’s serial number might be.

 Why did the District of Columbia, the smallest geographical region to get a bell, actually get two?